Frequently Asked Questions

 Why are some waypoints clustered together?

 Generally, multiple nearby features (coral heads, ledges, holes) each get their own marker so you can find them even in low-visibility conditions.
-We tried to keep about 100 yards between waypoints so if less than that we noted in the description that there may be multiple features
+We tried to keep about 100 yards between waypoints so if less than that we noted in the description that there may be multiple nearby points.

 How far are waypoints from shore?